5afe/safe-core-protocol-specs/modules/README.md

 ### Signature validator hooks

+Signature validation is a critical part of smart contract accounts.
+A flawed implementation of validation logic can lead to approving a transaction with an invalid signature.
+Signature validator hooks can be used to add safety net to the signature validation process and hold the power to block a signature validator from approving unauthorized actions.
 Hooks can be enabled for all validators before and after execution of the validation function.
 This can be done by adding contract implementing `ISignatureValidatorHook` interface to the `SignatureValidatorManager` by the account.
 The hooks are not specific to a domain and are executed for all signature validations.
 The hooks function(s) should revert on failed checks.

 ```solidity
 interface ISignatureValidatorHooks {